DOES YOUR OFFICE OFFER FREE CONSULTATIONS?

 WHAT PRACTICE AREAS DOES YOUR FIRM HANDLE?

 We serve the communities in Dekalb County, as well as Winnebago, Boone, Ogle, Stephenson, and Jo Daviess.

 IF SOMEONE IS ARRESTED, HOW CAN THEY BE RELEASED ON BOND?

-The first thing that will happen after you are arrested and accused of a crime is that your bond will be set.
+The first thing that’ll happen after you’re arrested and accused of a crime is that your bond will be set.
 For some cases, the bond amount is already determined and you can be released and given a court date.
-For felony and domestic battery cases, bond needs to be set by a Judge and this is done in Bond Court, usually within 24 hours of arrest.
+Felony and domestic battery cases are different.
+The bond needs to be set by a Judge and this is done in Bond Court, usually within 24 hours of arrest.
 The Judge will consider prior criminal history and the nature of the pending charge to determine what the bond amount should be.
 If you can pay the bond amount, or are given a non-cash bond such as an I-Bond, you will be set free on bond until your next court date.
-If you cannot pay the bond amount, or if bond is denied, you will be held in the county jail until the next court date.
+If you can’t pay the bond amount, or if bond is denied, you will be held in the county jail until the next court date.

 WILL I GET MY BOND MONEY BACK?

 If a cash bond is set then the defendant has to post 10% of that amount.
 For instance, if bond is set at $1,000 then the defendant would have to post $100 to be released, plus any fees imposed by the jail.
 Of the money that is posted, 90% would be returned at the conclusion of the case, or applied toward fines and costs.

 IS THERE A WAY TO GET THE BOND REDUCED?